Open-Source-Medical-Supplies/project-library-api/README.md

 This project uses [Supabase](https://supabase.com/) to host and manage database resources and serverless functions.
 The main code is located in the `supabase/functions` folder.
 Each function is written in [Deno](https://deno.land/) and deployed through the Supabase Edge Functions framework.

+## Data Models

+The primary data model in this project is a 'projects' table.

 Below is a description of the structure and purpose of the included files and directories:

 ### 1. `supabase/config.toml`